 If data in the source changes (for example, you add new columns, new tables, or change a data type), Fivetran automatically detects and persists these changes into your destination.
 For every schema within the SAP HANA databases that you connect, we create a different schema in your destination that maps directly to its native schema so that the data is in a familiar format to work with.

 Fivetran tries to replicate the exact schema and tables from your source SAP HANA to your destination.
 You can include tables that reside in your HANA database.

-We retrieve all the available tables from your database except the database tables with the following delivery classes:
+We retrieve all the available tables from your database except the user-defined tables.